 A well-written review article may shed light on the current state of knowledge, explain apparent inconsistencies, pinpoint areas in need of more study, and even help to forge a consensus where none previously existed.
 A well-written review may also assist you in your professional life.
 Reviews aid in recognition and advancement due to their high citation frequency.

 Selecting the type of review to conduct -Empirical Review and Literature Review

-You should start writing as soon as you finish the experiment.
-During the study, observations should be recorded in a methodical manner.
-This aids in the development of coherence, which is more easily understood even in the future.
+It would be best to start writing as soon as you finish the experiment.
+During the study, observations should be recorded methodically.
+This aids in developing coherence, which is more easily understood even in the future.
 Additionally, starting the writing process early allows for more time for revision and results in higher-quality work.

 Because experiments may take some time to produce the desired results, this is especially important for empirical studies.
 Leaving the writing to the last minute and beginning it when the deadline is nearing will just add to the stress and complexity of the process.
 This interferes with the job and lowers the quality.
-As a result, staying on top of your job helps your paper, as well as your personal life, grow.
+As a result, staying on top of your job helps your paper and your personal life grow.

 An empirical literature review, also known as a systematic literature review, analyzes previous empirical studies in order to provide an answer to a specific research topic.
 Randomized controlled trials are the most common kind of empirical study.

 Both of these tasks are similar in that they need to review previous work on the topic.
 The empirical literature review, on the other hand, seeks to address a particular empirical issue by analyzing data.
 The theoretical literature review serves primarily to place your research within a broader framework.
 A theoretical review will be included in systematic empirical reviews to help researchers understand why a specific research topic is worth investigating.

 Thank you for your time, we hope you got value reading Differences between Empirical Review and Literature Review?